 The British Foreign Secretary, Sir Alec Douglas Home announced today (Monday) that Britain was ready to resume arms sales to South Africa.

-The British Foreign Secretary, Sir Alec Douglas Home announced today (Monday) that Britain was ready to resume arms sales to South Africa.
+Background: The British Foreign Secretary, Sir Alec Douglas Home announced today (Monday) that Britain was ready to resume arms sales to South Africa.
 The announcement was expected to cause considerable reaction in Britain as well as in African and other Commonwealth countries and at the United Nations.

 Sir Alec made it quite clear, however, that no arms would be sold which could be used for the South African Republic's apartheid policy or for internal repression.
 He said the resumption of arms sales would be restricted to the purposes of the 1955 Simonstown naval base agreement.
 This deals with categories of arms related to maritime defence and the security of sea routes.